metal3-io/cluster-api-provider-metal3/docs/api.md

 - **controlPlaneEndpoint**: contains the target cluster API server address and port
-- **noCloudProvider**: (true/false) Whether the cluster will not be deployed with an external cloud provider.
+- **noCloudProvider(Deprecated use CloudProviderEnabled)**: (true/false) Whether
+  the cluster will not be deployed with an external cloud provider.
 If set to true, CAPM3 will patch the target cluster node objects to add a providerID.
+  This will allow the CAPI process to continue even if the cluster is deployed without cloud provider.
+- **CloudProviderEnabled**: (true/false) Whether the cluster will be deployed with an external cloud provider.
+If set to false, CAPM3 will patch the target cluster node objects to add a providerID.
 This will allow the CAPI process to continue even if the cluster is deployed without cloud provider.